codingchili/chili-core/docs/index.md

-Welcome to the chili-core wiki!
+Welcome to the chili-core documentation!

+##### Important resources
+- Complete javadoc can be found [here](javadoc/).
+- A sample project for getting started can be found [here](https://github.com/codingchili/chili-core-examples).

+##### Documentation
-The documentation is a work in progress.
+The documentation is a work in progress, most chapters are incomplete or not started.

 Recommended reading order
 1. [Context](context)